Perry-Pedrosa/RASanalysis/README.md

 ### Preparation

-Beow is a steo by step process of getting the final dataset ready for modelling:
+Beow is a step by step process of getting the final dataset ready for modelling: